G30TR1X/UTS_PTI/README.md

 2. There are some stats that is corrrelated in this game.
 All stats start with 50% at the starts.
 It will decrease slowly as the time in the game goes by.
 Don't let this stats become zero as you will face some consequences.

-   2.1 Intelligence

-   2.2 Experience
+   2.1 Experience

-   2.3 Happiness
+   2.2 Happiness

-   2.4 Hunger
+   2.3 Hunger

-   2.5 Energy
+   2.4 Energy

    There's money also in the game and it plays an important roles.
 If you are dead before defeating the demon king, you can revive your character using money.
 So spend it wisely.

 3. The game will start with the explanation of the quest.
 The Demon King has created chaos all around the OOO.
 You are chosen as the hero to defeat it.
-To defeat it you need to obtain the magic crystal and to do that you have to do several quest and task.
+To defeat it you need to obtain the magic orb and to do that you have to do several quest and task.
 Your first task will be meeting the wiseman in the Fire Empire.

    3.1 Beware that if these conditions aren't met there will be consequences.